smallk/smallk.github.io/README.md

 Acknowledgements
 ----------------

-This work was funded by the DARPA XDATA program under AFRL Contract FA8750-12-2-0309.
+This work was funded in part by the DARPA XDATA program under contract FA8750-12-2-0309.
 Our DARPA program manager is
 [Dr. Christopher White](http://www.darpa.mil/Our_Work/I2O/Personnel/Dr_Christopher_White.aspx) and our